railsuser2014/openobject-doc-book-en/10/index.rst

 * the community of users and developers,

-* Tiny's Open ERP partner companies,
+* Tiny's OpenERP partner companies,

 * the main project developers, Tiny, themselves.